Best ways to use Citi ThankYou points: Save on flights to Hawaii, Europe, and across the US

-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-10 Best Ways to use Citi ThankYou Points
+Best ways to use Citi ThankYou points

 You can transfer Citi ThankYou points to these airlines at a 1:1 ratio: